-By the end of this year, a Native American tribe based in Michigan likely will accept the first mobile sports wager ever taken by a tribal government.
+By the end of this year, a Native American tribe based in Michigan likely will accept the first MI mobile sports wager ever taken by a tribal government.

 Why Michigan tribes saw value in online wagering

 Internet gambling is considered a major threat by Indian tribes in many states.
 They rely on their brick-and-mortar casinos to support their tribal governments and people.